Executive Report with Southern Pulse, via Oil & Energy Insider.

 (For reasons of discretion and security we refrain from going to deeply into the positions of the dynasties in this newsletter.
 Our intelligence-gathering and strategic analysis wing, OP Tactical, has its own networks on the ground in Turkey and is closely monitoring the situation to provide private clients with intelligence and insight into the direct and indirect targets of the corruption probe and the probably fall-out).

 Though we are still in the early days of this crisis, it will climax soon, and what is definitively clear is that the marriage of convenience between the Gulenists and the AKP has ended, and right now, Erdogan is dealing with some very formidable divorce lawyers.

 The markets are necessarily nervous, and investors should be doing some very serious due diligence and damage control at this point.
 Stocks are scared and the Turkish lira has fallen to a record low of 2.1025 to the dollar.
 By Oil & Energy Insider.
-Contact us for assistance with your strategic intelligence and analysis requirements in Turkey.

 Enjoy reading WOLF STREET and want to support it?
 Using ad blockers – I totally get why – but want to support the site?
 You can donate “beer money.”
 I appreciate it immensely.
 Click on the beer mug to find out how:

 Would you like to be notified via email when WOLF STREET publishes a new article?
 Sign up here.